-An elegant nose-to-tail rabbit dish from Matthew Accarrino, chef of SPQR in San Francisco.
+Nothing goes to waste in this elegant dish from Matthew Accarrino, chef of SPQR in San Francisco.
 A whole boned-out rabbit is stuffed with the meat from the legs, wrapped in cabbage leaves and speck (smoked prosciutto), and roasted, while the bones are used to make a jus.

 - 1 whole rabbit (about 3 lbs.), front and back legs removed, saddle deboned